zhaozai/gitstudy/ReadMe.md

 ===============

-Study it again and again
+Study git again and again

 Add \r \n

-update second time
+### Commit without using fast-forward mode will have a clean tree insight

 ```
 git merge --no-ff